 Knowing how to identify support and resistance levels is absolutely key in price action analysis.
-It’s absolutely crucial if you want to succeed as a forex trader.If you are able to recognize these key levels, you will definitely seize the as a forex trader.
+It’s absolutely crucial if you want to succeed as a forex trader.If you are able to recognize these key levels, you will definitely seize the moment as a forex trader.
 If you find this aspect of price action analysis, too overwhelming, not to worry!
-One way or the other, you will learn how to identify support and resistance levels and profit from these key areas.
+One way or the other, you will learn how to identify support and resistance levels with price action analysis as your set of binoculars and profit from these key areas.
 But first:

 What is Support and Resistance?